Juke34/fix-anaconda-licensing-issues/docs/en/pages/conda-installation.md

     There are several Conda-related tool you may have encountered ([see here for more information](../conda-distrib/)):

     * **Miniforge**  is a minimal version of Conda, like Miniconda, but it uses Conda-forge as its default package source, which is free to use.
-    * **Miniconda** which is the lightweight version of Anaconda, the Conda package and environment manager. /!\ contains defaults channels that are not totaly free!
+    * **Miniconda** which is the lightweight version of Anaconda, the Conda package and environment manager.
+    /!\ contains defaults channels that are not totaly free!
     * **Anaconda**, which is a distribution of not only Conda, but also over 150 scientific Python packages.
-It's generally better to stick with only Conda, *i.e.* installing with Miniforege, Mambaforge or Miniconda, rather than installing 3 GB worth of packages you may not even use. /!\ The license is not free for company (even public) over 200 employees. /!\/!\ contains defaults channels that are not totaly free!
+It's generally better to stick with only Conda, *i.e.* installing with Miniforge, Mambaforge or Miniconda, rather than installing 3 GB worth of packages you may not even use.
+    /!\ The license is not free for company (even public) over 200 employees.
+    /!\/!\ contains defaults channels that are not totaly free!

 **Install Miniforge**